wrchen2001/Handwritten_Chinese_character_recognition_based_on_MobileNetV3/README.md

 Extract the downloaded zip file into a gnt file.

-Note: HWDB1.1trn_gnt.zip unzipped is alz file, need to unzipped alz file again.
+Note——HWDB1.1trn_gnt.zip unzipped is alz file, need to unzipped alz file again.

-Unzip the alz file: [Windows](https://alzip.en.softonic.com/download need to download software),
-Linux: unalz HWDB1.1trn_gnt.alz
+Unzip the alz file——[Windows](https://alzip.en.softonic.com/download need to download software), Linux: unalz HWDB1.1trn_gnt.alz

 Step 2:

 Convert the gnt file to all png images in the corresponding label directory.
-Modify the path to run the program.
+Modify the path in process_gnt.py to run the program.